-The news of successful negotiations between SADC (Southern African Development Community) and the EU that improves access to the EU market for South Africa’s agricultural products, were released this week.
+The news of successful negotiations between SADC (Southern African Development Community) and the EU that improves access to the EU market for South Africa’s agricultural products, was released this week.

-The improved market access for 32 South African agricultural products such as flowers, some dairy, fruit and fruit products, also entail the duty free importation of 150 000 tons of sugar, 80 000 tons ethanol and 110 million litres of wine.
+The improved market access for 32 South African agricultural products such as flowers, some dairy, fruit and fruit products, also entails the duty-free importation of 150 000 tons of sugar, 80 000 tons ethanol and 110 million litres of wine.

 This is very good news for the wine industry.
-The duty free allowance has increased from 50 million litres to the new allocation of 110 million litres.
-It is especially bottled wine exports from South Africa that will benefit.
+The duty-free allowance has increased from 50 million litres to the new allocation of 110 million litres.
+It is specially bottled wine exports from South Africa that will benefit.